Stubble quail: Breeding

 In Victoria the stubble quail breed between August and December, but breeding season can vary due to environmental conditions.
 Breeding pairs may stay together for all year and if a pair is separated when flushed, they will call to each other in order to locate each other.
 The female stubble quail lays about seven or eight yellow eggs which are incubated solely by her for 18 days.
 Often stubble quail nest in crops that are about to be harvested so their nests get destroyed.
 Both parents guard the chicks until they are almost full-sized birds, but once the chicks reach six weeks and have a full plume of feathers, their parents remove the chicks from their own breeding grounds.
 Males call at dawn and dusk as a territorial display.

 Travel

 Stubble quail are nomadic and move to available resources; however, when resources are very limited, they tend to scatter in all directions.
 They can travel very long distances with the furthest recorded at 1142 km.
 Stubble quail are usually sighted individually or in pairs though are sometimes seen in small groups of up to 20 birds.
 Larger groups will be present in areas where the conditions are good.

 Threats

-Foxes and cats are their biggest predators, especially when nesting.
+Foxes and feral cats are their biggest predators, especially when nesting.
 Humans also reduce the numbers of stubble quail as they can legally be hunted in some parts of Australia.
-However, there are strict regulations in place to ensure that they are not hunted at times when the population is weak such as breeding, moulting and environmental stress.
+However, there are strict regulations (including bag limits and seasons) in place to ensure that they are not impacted when the population is vulnerable, such as during breeding, moulting and environmental stress.